& THOMPSON DOCK

 Already boasting the World's Leading Tourist Attraction, Belfast's Titanic Quarter has just had another gem added to its crown as HMS Caroline returns to her now-permanent home at Alexandra Dock.

-And after some last-minute birthday-present-idea-Googling for my dad, we got to check out Belfast's newest Museum on its first day back open.
+We got to check out Belfast's newest Museum on its first day back open.

 HMS CAROLINE: 60 SECOND HISTORY